mgrosvenor/phd/README.md

 This repository is a public store for the final result of my PhD dissertation on latency control in datacenter networks.
 There are two versions of the document:

 - [thesis.pdf](https://github.com/mgrosvenor/phd/blob/master/thesis.pdf) which is a short version of the document, intended for faster downloads and easier digital viewing.
-- [thesis-full.pdf](https://github.com/mgrosvenor/phd/blob/master/thesis-full.pdf) which is a fully prinable final version.
-This version includes a full copy of Appendix A, which includes extracts of web-based resources used inthe document, but which may expire or be removed by their auhtors.
+- [thesis-full.pdf](https://github.com/mgrosvenor/phd/blob/master/thesis-full.pdf) which is a fully prinable version.
+This version includes Appendix A, which holds extracts of web-based resources used in the document, but which may expire or be removed by their auhtors.
 This is considered fair-use from a copyright perspecitve.

 **Citing**